LinkCable/quatro/content/blog/gdc-2023/index.md

 Here are some of the highlights I saw during my time there and what I took away from them:

-## TOKYO GAME SHOW VR': Japanese Metaverse Market and Successful Game Promotion/Brand Marketing at First Ever Virtual Reality Game Show in History
+## TOKYO GAME SHOW VR: Japanese Metaverse Market and Successful Game Promotion/Brand Marketing at First Ever Virtual Reality Game Show in History

 Tokyo Game Show (TGS) is a major conference for game announcements from Japanese studios like Square Enix, Bandai Namco, Capcom, Konami, etc. The past two years they've built VR environments / metaverses for anyone not attending the conference to experience the new game announcements and environment of the expo virtually.